Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Results

-The model calibration plot, shown in Figure~\ref{fig:calibration_plot}, further confirms this poor calibration.
-The model's calibration curve deviates substantially from the ideal diagonal line, resulting in an \textbf{Expected Calibration Error (ECE) of 0.094}, where 0 indicates perfect calibration.
-This demonstrates a systemic mismatch between the models' predicted confidence and their actual accuracy.
+The calibration curve in Appendix Figure~\ref{fig:calibration_plot_appendix} deviates from the ideal diagonal line, resulting in an \textbf{Expected Calibration Error (ECE) of 0.060}, where 0 indicates perfect calibration.
+While the aggregate ECE is not catastrophic, the per-class overconfidence on \emph{incorrect} predictions documented above is the sharper reliability concern: the model is meaningfully over-confident specifically on the responses it gets wrong.